lokidokicoki/lokidokicoki.github.io/_places/ajdaha.md

 - Lustrous Scales hotel - run by a Gold drachezin Sz!tar K!nig
 - The Scorpions Sting Tavern - gold and red darchezin owners (Sh!dak and Fl!eek)
-- The Blue Boar Inn - red drachezin owner called Kl!tif
+- The Blue Boar Inn - a slum dive run by a red drachezin called Kl!tif

 ## Leadership